 Of the 1040 MRIs, 864 were positive (83%); of these, 364 (43%) showed significant cancer.
-40 of 1040 patients (4%) had a negative MRI with significant cancer on biopsy.
+Forty of 1040 patients (4%) had a negative MRI with significant cancer on biopsy.
 The false positive rate was 47%.
-877 of 1040 (84%) had an ROI on micro-ultrasound; 25 had a negative micro-ultrasound with significant cancer on biopsy (2%).
+A total of 877 of 1040 (84%) had a region of interest on micro-ultrasound; 25 had a negative micro-ultrasound with significant cancer on biopsy (2%).
 The false positive rate of micro-ultrasound was 47%.
-Positive predictive values were similar between MRI and Micro-Ultrasound and varied with risk score.
-PI-RADS 3 lesions were positive for csPCa in 14% (17/124) cases, while PI-RADS 4 were positive in 38% (132/351).
-PI-RADS 5 lesions were positive for csPCa in 62% (120/193) of cases.
-PI-RADS scores were not available in 184 cases, with 91 csPCa (46%).
+PPVs were similar between MRI and micro-ultrasound and varied with risk score.
+PI-RADS 3 lesions were positive for clinically significant prostate cancer in 14% (17/124) cases, while PI-RADS 4 were positive in 38% (132/351).
+PI-RADS 5 lesions were positive for clinically significant prostate cancer in 62% (120/193) of cases.
+PI-RADS scores were not available in 184 cases, with 91 cases of clinically significant prostate cancer (46%).

-Prostate cancer was identified in 61% of patients (632/1040), Grade Group 2 or higher prostate cancer in 39% (411/1040) of patients, and Grade Group 3 or higher in 19% (154/803) of patients.
-Sites A and I did not differentiate between GG2 and GG3 cases and were not included in assessments of GG3 or higher cancer.
-Significant variability in biopsy indication was evident between the enrolling centers, however the resulting sensitivity difference of MRI and microultrasound was consistent (Figure 1 and Table 3).
-Overall, micro-ultrasound demonstrated a sensitivity of 94% (386/411) for predicting GG $\geq$ 2 PCa while mpMRI demonstrated a lower sensitivity of 90% (371/411) (p=0.03).
-Specificity was similar at 22% (138/629) for microultrasound and 23% (136/629) for mpMRI (p<0.01 for non-inferiority) (Table 2).
-Figure 1 shows a Forest plot of sensitivity by site.
+Prostate cancer was identified in 61% of patients (632/1040), GG 2 or higher prostate cancer in 39% (411/1040) of patients, and GG 3 or higher in 19% (154/803) of patients.
+Sites A and I did not differentiate between GG 2 and GG 3 cases and were not included in assessments of GG 3 or higher cancer.
+Significant variability in biopsy indication was evident between the enrolling centers, however, the resulting sensitivity difference of MRI and micro-ultrasound was consistent (Fig. 1 and Table 3).
+Overall, micro-ultrasound demonstrated a sensitivity of 94% (386/411) for predicting GG \geq 2 prostate cancer, while mpMRI demonstrated a lower sensitivity of 90% (371/411) (p=0.03).
+Specificity was similar at 22% (138/629) for micro-ultrasound and 23% (136/629) for mpMRI (p<0.01 for non-inferiority) (Table 2).

+Fig. 1 shows a Forest plot of sensitivity by site.
 This was relatively consistent between sites, whether blinded or not.
-The overall sensitivity of micro-ultrasound was 3.6% higher than MRI, and the p value for non-inferiority was < 0.001, and for superiority 0.03.
-Figure 2 shows the Forest plot of specificity.
+The overall sensitivity of micro-ultrasound was 3.6% higher than MRI; the p-value for non-inferiority was <0.001 and for superiority was 0.03.
+Fig. 2 shows the Forest plot of specificity.
 There was substantial variation between sites.
-Micro-Ultrasound specificity was 0.3% higher than MRI with p<0.001 for non-inferiority, and p=0.45 for superiority.
+Micro-ultrasound specificity was 0.3% higher than MRI, with p<0.001 for non-inferiority and p=0.45 for superiority.

-All but 3 groups (all with <65 subjects) performed within the non-inferiority margin individually, suggesting robust inter-site performance.
-A sensitivity analysis was further conducted by removing each of the groups in order to determine whether the overall conclusion still held.
+All but three groups (all with <65 subjects) performed within the non-inferiority margin individually, suggesting robust inter-site performance.
+A sensitivity analysis was further conducted by removing each of the groups to determine whether the overall conclusion still held.
 P-values for non-inferiority were consistently significant for both sensitivity and specificity (<0.001-0.025 for both).
-Superiority p-values varied considerably for specificity as expected given the widely varying performances between sites (0.01-0.73), however sensitivity was consistently superior (<0.01 in all cases).
+Superiority p-values varied considerably for specificity, as expected given the widely varying performances between sites (0.01-0.73), however, sensitivity was consistently superior (<0.01 in all cases).